ZmicierGT/fcore/readme.md

 To keep everything working, please keep all the dependencies up to date.
 Especially the dependencies which are related to data sources (like yfinance).

-Currently the project is in the active development stage and is not promoted anywhere yet.
+Currently Fcore is in the active development stage and is not promoted anywhere yet.
 However, if you found it and feel interested, sure you are welcome to observe the development process or contribute to the project.
-The 'general idea' of the project will remain the same but APIs still may change.
+The 'general idea' of Fcore will remain the same but APIs still may change.

 The repository uses two branches: 'main' and 'devel'.
 The 'main' branch is usually stable but as a verification process is not fully established yet, sometimes bugs may be committed there.
 The 'devel' branch is used for 'intermediate' development commits and it is not intended to be stable or even working.
 See TODO's (followed by priority) in the code for what is going to be implemented/fixed in the future.